 Over the years, we have made a number of public sustainability commitments and below are a few examples of organizations with whom Amtrak reports and benchmarks year over year performance.

-CDP (formerly the Carbon Disclosure Project) is a voluntary framework whereby companies self-report their environmental data and impacts.
-As a CDP member, Amtrak commits to publicly report greenhouse gas emissions data (our carbon footprint) and information on our climate change initiatives and mitigation strategies.
+CDP (formerly the Carbon Disclosure Project) is a voluntary framework whereby companies self-report their climate-related data and impacts.
+Through CDP, Amtrak commits to publicly report greenhouse gas emissions data (our carbon footprint) and information on our climate change initiatives and mitigation strategies.
 CDP scores range from A to E, with A indicating robust climate data and a strong understanding of corporate climate-related issues.
-In 2016 and 2017, Amtrak received a leadership level score of an A- placing Amtrak among the leading organizations with regards to identifying and managing risks and opportunities related to climate change.
+In 2018, Amtrak received a B score, placing Amtrak among the leading transport-sector organizations with regards to identifying and managing risks and opportunities related to climate change.
 Our CDP climate change response can be viewed at cdp.net.

-In signing the UIC Railway Climate Responsibility Pledge, Amtrak committed to reduce energy consumption and carbon dioxide emissions, stimulate modal shift to rail in national and international markets, actively communicate climate-friendly initiatives and publicly report data on energy consumption and carbon dioxide emissions.
+In signing the UIC Railway Climate Responsibility Pledge in 2015, Amtrak joined with other members of the international rail sector in pledging to reduce energy consumption and carbon dioxide emissions, stimulate modal shift to rail in national and international markets, actively communicate climate-friendly initiatives and publicly report data on energy consumption and carbon dioxide emissions.